-If you’re in sales, then you know all about the funnels and cycles that make up a buyer’s journey.
-Most separate the marketing and sales, with the marketers using funnels and the sales using cycles.
-In reality, the two can and probably should be combined, because buyers all make the same moves from one step to the next.
-They don’t know if they’re in a funnel or a cycle, either.
-They’re just looking for answers.
+If you’re in sales, you know all about the funnels and cycles that make up a buyer’s journey.
+Most companies separate marketing and sales.
+In reality, the two can and should work together because buyers all make the same moves from one step to the next.

 Simplify the Journey

-If you think about the different stages in the marketing funnel or sales cycle, you know it all starts with awareness.
+Thinking about the different stages in the marketing funnel or sales cycle, you know it all starts with awareness.
 Somehow, you have to get the buyer’s attention.
-In most cases, the buyer doesn’t even know he’s looking for your products or services.
-Sometimes, however, he knows he has a need but has no idea how to solve it.
+Buyers usually don’t realize they’re looking for your products or services.
+They just know they have a need and are searching for a solution.

 Next, there’s the consideration stage.
-This is where the buyer asks questions and you answer them—and that’s not just for the sales professionals, either.
-Successful marketing relies on answering those questions for buyers, and sometimes before the buyer even knows he has a question.
+This is where the buyer asks questions, and you answer them—and that’s not just for the sales professionals, either.
+Successful marketing relies on answering those questions for buyers, especially before the buyer even knows they have a question.

 Finally, there’s the conversion stage, where the buyer becomes, well, a buyer.
-This is the last-minute, hail-mary phase of the journey, where the buyer knows he needs your product but he’s still trying to make the commitment.
-He might need another nudge or two in the right direction.
+This is the last-minute, hail-mary phase of the journey, where the buyer knows they need your product, but they’re still trying to commit.
+They might need another nudge or two in the right direction.

 Engaging During the Journey